 A 17-year-old girl confined to her room due to the alleged blood disorder she inherited from her mother.
 She is the film's primary protagonist, who dreams of existing in the world outside of her bedroom, which she considers her prison.
 While she initially strives to obey her father's rules about never going outside, later in the story, she becomes more and more assertive, attempting to earn her independence.

-Missing Mom: Her mother, Marnie, died when Shiloh was born.
+- Missing Mom: Her mother, Marni, died when Shilo was born.

 And let the monster RISE!

 - Naïve Newcomer: Her confinement means she has no idea how the world works.

 - Soap Opera Disease: She has a condition that is never named.
 Probably because it doesn't exist.

 - Strong Family Resemblance: She apparently takes after her mother.

 - Supporting Protagonist: The story is really about Nathan and Rotti; most of her plotline sends her back and forth between them.

 - Teens Are Short: A full head shorter than anyone else in the main cast, including the women, even though at 17 she should be full-grown.
 Possibly because Nathan's been poisoning her most of her life?